americanbible/biblesearch-api-js/README.md

     plugman --platform ios --project platforms/ios/ --plugin https://github.com/americanbible/biblesearch-api-js.git

-If you want to use this in a web app then just include the script appropriately for your application.
-It can be easily loaded via require.js with no problems.
+If you want to use this in a non-cordova web app then just include the script appropriately for your application.
+It can be easily loaded via require.js with no problems, or just add it via a standard script tag wherever you want.
 The script will create an object at plugins.absBiblesearch (which is normal for phonegap).

 You will also need to get a free api key at http://bibles.org/pages/api/signup.